cullenwatson/community-detection/README.md

 <h2>Community Detection in Networks</h2>

 <h3>Project Overview</h3>
 The goal of this project was to implement the Girvan-Newman algorithm to detect communities in a network.
 Overall, given a GraphML file, my project processes the file and applies the Girvan-Newman algorithm.
-Consequently, it then outputs the processed GraphML file after applying the algorithm.
+Consequently, it then outputs the processed GraphML file.
 <br><br>

 This new GraphML file if read by a GraphML reader, such as NetworkX, would then reveal to you the communities in the graph.
 Note: I have provided the python script I used to plot the GraphML files.